 - Hypertension: left ventricular hypertrophy, heart failure, stroke, CVD.

 - Calcium phosphate loading: cardiovascular and cerebrovascular disease, arthropathy, soft tissue calcification.

-- Renal osteodystrophy: disorders of calcium, phosphorus and bone, most commonly osteitis fibrosa cystica.
+- Renal osteodystrophy: disorders of calcium, phosphorus and altered bone morphology, most commonly osteitis fibrosa cystica.

 - Bone changes of secondary hyperparathyroidism: bone pain and fractures.